 Photo: At NYIT’s Innovation Labs, students are welcome to experiment with 3-D printers and other maker technology.
 Pictured is an optical encoder disk designed by student Kurt Bell (B.S. ’17) for an engineering project.

-At NYIT’s Innovation Labs (iLabs) in Old Westbury and Manhattan, students from all disciplines can explore technologies and services that foster experimentation and collaboration.
+At NYIT’s Innovation Labs (iLabs) in Long Island and New York City, students from all disciplines can explore technologies and services that foster experimentation and collaboration.

 “We provide a continuously refreshed collection of emerging technology items, along with the support and instruction needed for students at any skill level to get started or build on their existing base of knowledge,” says Librarian II David Cirella (M.S. ’17), who supervises the Manhattan iLab.